jimliddle/turboquant-amd-vulkan/README.md

 TurboQuant aims to reduce that cost by storing KV data in a much smaller form while still letting the model use it effectively.

+## What TurboQuant Does Not Fix

+TurboQuant is not a complete fix for every long-context slowdown.

+The most important limitation is prefill.

+Prefill means:

+- loading a long prompt
+- computing all the model work needed to turn that prompt into KV cache state

+TurboQuant helps with KV-cache efficiency, but it does not remove the fundamental compute cost of processing a very large prompt in the first place.

+That means two things can both be true:

+- TurboQuant can make long-context usage fit in memory more easily
+- very large prompt ingestion can still be too slow to feel practical on local hardware

+This is especially relevant for people who imagine "6x less KV memory" automatically means "6x bigger usable context."
+In practice, usable context is limited by both:

+- memory
+- speed

+TurboQuant helps strongly with the first and can help meaningfully with decode-side speed, but it does not by itself eliminate prefill bottlenecks.

 ## Why This Matters To A User

 If it works well, you can get: